lisamelton/video_transcoding/README.md

 ### What options do you use with `transcode-video`?

-I use the default settings.
-That's why they're the defaults.
+Instead of the default size, I use the `--small` option for more space savings.

+I never use the `--crop detect` function of `transcode-video` because I don't trust either `HandBrakeCLI` or `mplayer` to always get it right without supervision.
+Instead, I use the separate `detect-crop` tool before transcoding to manually review and apply the best crop values.

-Of course, I apply crop values as necessary.
-And I let `transcode-video` automatically burn any forced subtitles into the output video track when the "forced" flag is enabled in the original.
+I let `transcode-video` automatically burn any forced subtitles into the output video track when the "forced" flag is enabled in the original.

 I never include separate subtitle tracks, but I do add audio commentary tracks.

 For a few problematic videos, I have to apply options like `--force-rate 23.976 --filter detelecine`.
-But that's rare.
+For others, options like `--encoder-option zones=...` to adjust bitrate distribution.
+But both of these cases are rare.

 ## History